 The above analysis has shown that whether the simulation is successful or not can be quantified based on small differences in the environment close to the developing convective cell.
 However, from this analysis we cannot tell what causes these changes in the preconvective environment.
 Here we use ensemble sensitivity analysis to help identify the origin of these differences.
-This analysis determines geographical areas, model variables and times that are correlated with a successful simulation.
-Although the correlations do not provide evidence of a causal relationship they do provide a starting point for understanding the diverging simulations, as shown in the below analysis and also by Barrett et al. (2015), Bednarczyk and Ancell (2015), Hill et al. (2016), Torn et al. (2017).
+This analysis determines geographical areas, model variables, and times that are correlated with a successful simulation.
+Although the correlations do not provide evidence of a causal relationship, they do provide a starting point for understanding the diverging simulations, as shown in the below analysis and also by Barrett et al. (2015), Bednarczyk and Ancell (2015), Hill et al. (2016), and Torn et al. (2017).

 Following the above papers, we define the ensemble sensitivity S as where m is the regression coefficient between the test variable x and the response function y as calculated at each grid point.
-A scaling factor a is used to de-emphasize noise in the analysis based on the correlation coefficient r; a = 0 where $r^2 < 0.4$ and a = 1 otherwise.
-Finally the sensitivity is scaled by the ensemble standard deviation of the test variable σ_x , calculated individually at each grid point, to normalize the calculated sensitivity; this enables comparison of sensitivities to different model variables.
+A scaling factor a is used to de-emphasize noise in the analysis based on the correlation coefficient r; a = 0 where $r^2 < 0.4$ , and a = 1 otherwise.
+Finally the sensitivity is scaled by the ensemble standard deviation of the test variable $\sigma_x$ , calculated individually at each grid point, to normalize the calculated sensitivity; this enables comparison of sensitivities to different model variables.

-260

-$$S = m \ a \ \sigma_x = \frac{\operatorname{cov}(y, x)}{\operatorname{var}(x)} \ a \ \sigma_x$$
+$$S = ma\sigma_x = \frac{\operatorname{cov}(y, x)}{\operatorname{var}(x)} a\sigma_x,\tag{1}$$

-(1)

-We attempted to use ensemble sensitivity analysis on numerous model variables at surface, 850, 500 and 250 hPa levels.
+We attempted to use ensemble sensitivity analysis on numerous model variables at surface, 850, 500, and 250 hPa levels.
 However, because the model initial states are nearly identical, the ensemble sensitivity analysis is unable to identify any relationships between convection intensity and typical large-scale drivers of convection before the convection develops.
-Only after the convection develops can signals be seen in the e.g. upper-level pressure, wind and divergence fields as they are directly modified by the convection.
-Therefore the analysis below focusses on CAPE, precipitation rate and vertical velocity.
-These variables are those shown in Fig. 8abd also discussed in more detail in section 4.6 and Fig. 10.
+Only after the convection develops can signals be seen in, for example, the upper-level pressure, wind, and divergence fields because they are directly modified by the convection.
+Therefore the analysis below focuses on CAPE, precipitation rate, and vertical velocity.
+These variables are those shown in Fig. 8a, b, and d and are also discussed in more detail in Sect.
+4.6 and Fig. 10.

-The sensitivity is calculated using the mean precipitation over northern Germany between 12:00-23:00 UTC (box bounded by 7 W, 14 W, 52 N, 53.5 N; red box in Fig. 6e), which is 4.4-6.7 mm in the successful ensemble members 1.0 mm in the E-shifted member and less than 0.1 mm otherwise.
-The resulting sensitivity S has units of mm of precipitation per standard deviation change in x (here CAPE, precipitation rate or vertical velocity W).
-Hence the ensemble sensitivity is interpreted as the change to precipitation for a one standard deviation increase in variable x at that grid point.
+The sensitivity is calculated using the mean precipitation over northern Germany between 12:00 and 23:00 UTC (box bounded by 7° W, 14° W, 52° N, 53.5° N; red box in Fig. 6e), which is 4.4-6.7 mm in the successful ensemble members, 1.0 mm in the E-shifted member, and less than 0.1 mm otherwise.
+The resulting sensitivity S has units of millimeters of precipitation per standard deviation change in x (here CAPE, precipitation rate, or vertical velocity W).
+Hence the ensemble sensitivity is interpreted as the change to precipitation for an increase of 1 standard deviation in variable x at that grid point.